menandmice/micetro_docs/guides/user-manual/dns_records.rst

-  "Network", "The network containing the specified IP address" "Network type", "Either an IP address range or a DHCP scope" "Properties", "Various properties including custom properties, if defined."
-  "DNS hosts", "Lists all DNS hosts that are set for the specified IP address" "MAC address", "The MAC address of the discovered device" "Last seen", "The date for which the IP address was last seen"
+  "Network", "The network containing the specified IP address" "Network type", "Either an IP address range or a DHCP scope" "Properties", "Various properties including custom properties, if defined" "DNS hosts", "Lists all DNS hosts that are set for the specified IP address" "MAC address", "The MAC address of the discovered device" "Last seen", "The date for which the IP address was last seen"